M1918 Browning automatic rifle: Subsequent models

 Because of budget limitations initial M1918A2 production consisted of conversions of older M1918 BARs (remaining in surplus) along with a limited number of M1922s and M1918A1s.
 After the outbreak of war, attempts to ramp up new M1918A2 production were stymied by the discovery that the World War I tooling used to produce the M1918 was either worn out or incompatible with modern production machinery.
 New production was first undertaken at the New England Small Arms Corp. and International Business Machines Corp. (a total of 188,380 new weapons were manufactured).
 In 1942 a shortage of black walnut for butt stocks and grips led to the development of a black plastic butt stock for the BAR.
 Composed of a mixture of Bakelite and Resinox, and impregnated with shredded fabric, the stocks were sandblasted to reduce glare.
-The Firestone Rubber and Latex Products Co. produced the plastic butt stock for the US Army, which was formally adopted on March 21, 1942.
+The Firestone Rubber and Latex Products Co. produced the plastic butt stock for the U.S. Army, which was formally adopted on March 21, 1942.
 The M1922 machine rifle was declared obsolete in 1940, but they were used by Merrill's Marauders in Burma later in the war as a slightly lighter alternative to the M1918A2.

 Production rates greatly increased in 1943, after IBM introduced a method of casting BAR receivers from a new type of malleable iron developed by the Saginaw division of General Motors, called ArmaSteel.
 After it successfully passed a series of tests at Springfield Armory, the Chief of Ordnance instructed other BAR receiver manufacturers to change over from steel to ArmaSteel castings for this part.
 During the Korean War M1918A2 production was resumed, this time contracted to the Royal McBee Typewriter Co., which produced an additional 61,000 M1918A2s.

 A bullpup prototype existed as the Cook automatic rifle during the 1950s.
-It was developed at Benicia Armoury by US Army ordnance officer Lauren C. Cook.
+It was developed at Benicia Armoury by U.S. Army ordnance officer Lauren C. Cook.
 It used the gas operation of the M1918 BAR with the trigger group in front of the magazine.
 The operation fired from a closed bolt.
 The Cook automatic rifle was 30 inches retaining the barrel length of 18 inches.

-The last US-made variant was produced in 7.62×51mm NATO, as T34 Automatic rifle.
+The last U.S.-made variant was produced in 7.62×51mm NATO, as T34 Automatic rifle.